Fred Kavli Keynote Address

 Thursday, May 23

-Max Planck Institute for Evolutionary Anthropology and Duke University
+Duke University and Max Planck Institute for Evolutionary Anthropology, Germany

 APS Fellow Michael Tomasello, considered one of the world’s leading developmental and comparative psychological scientists, will deliver the 2018 Fred Kavli Keynote Address.
 Tomasello’s groundbreaking research on the origins of social cognition has illuminated the unique cognitive and cultural processes that distinguish humans from great apes.
 He has studied the distinctive human skills and motivations for shared intentionality, joint intention, collaboration, prosocial motives, and social norms.
 He has also examined children’s language acquisition as a critical aspect of the enculturation process.
 Tomasello is a Guggenheim Fellow and has received numerous other awards and honors in the United States and Europe, including the Max Planck Research Award, the British Academy Wiley Prize in Psychology, and the Heineken Prize for Cognitive Science.